 Here are some additional privacy and security features that convinced us that NordVPN has the best Android VPN app:

 - Dedicated RAM servers: The company does not use any virtual server locations and runs all servers in RAM-disk mode (no hard drives).
-This means no data can ever be stored on a server or seized by a third party, which gives NordVPN users more data security and privacy.
+This means no data can ever be stored on a server or seized by a third party.

-- Verified No logs: NordVPN is a verified no logs VPN provider, having passed two separate third-party audits of their logging policies performed by PWC AG in Zurich, Switzerland.
+- Verified No logs: NordVPN is a verified no logs VPN service and has passed two separate third-party audits that verified the no-logs policy.

 - Strong encryption: NordVPN uses an AES-256-GCM cipher with an HMAC SHA256 hash authentication, and DHE-4096 key exchange for Perfect Forward Secrecy.